edmodlabs/techsummer-site-master/src/guide/index.md

 In text, important words are often displayed in **bold** font.
 The following alerts will also be displayed to help you distinguish between different types of content.

 <div class="alert_red">
-  <strong>Warning</strong> - Indicates an important warning or point.
+  <strong>Warning and Important Steps</strong> - Indicates an important warning or important steps.
 </div>
 <br/>
 <div class="alert_green">
-  <strong>To Do</strong> - Indicates steps that should be completed before proceeding.
+  <strong>Before You Continue</strong> - Indicates what must be completed before proceeding to the next section of a guide.
 </div>
 <br/>
 <div class="alert_yellow">